Address by Des Loughney, Chair of LCC

 The agenda for today is that I will say a few words and read the verse from the poem by Laurence Binyon ‘For the Fallen’ and make a few remarks.
 There will then be the two minutes silence.
 After that wreaths will be laid.
 People laying weaths are welcome to say a few words.

 The ceremony will end once the last wreath has been laid.

 I would like to remark on two things today in terms of our rememberance.
-I note that this year is the 80th anniversary of the Battle of Britain and the start of the Blitz.
+I note that this year is the 80th anniversary of the second part of the Blitz which hit cities all over the UK including Glasgow.
 We need to remember the sacrifice of all those who fought in that crucial episode of the Second World War to stop Nazi Germany.
-We remember all those who gave their lives or who were injured in that period whether they were pilots, other RAF personnel, the workers who made Spitfires and Hurricanes, or the civilian victims of the bombs.
+We remember all those who gave their lives or who were injured in that period whether they were pilots, other RAF personnel, the workers who made Spitfires and Hurricanes, or the civilian victims, of whom there were 40,000, of the bombs.

 Laurence Binyon “For the Fallen’

 They shall grow not old, as we that are left grow old:

 Age shall not weary them, nor the years condemn.

 At the going down of the sun and in the morning